 The world you want to change may be as significant as STEM education in America.
 It might be midsize or tiny.
 Whatever your challenge to grow your impact and obtain income, use the six NYSCI elements.
 Apply them to get individual donors, sponsors, and foundations excited about your work.

-For more major gift and fundraising insights, explore Karen’s Nonprofit CEO Library.
+For more windfall and major gift insights, explore Karen’s Nonprofit CEO Library.

 For solutions delivered to your inbox, sign up for Karen’s CEO Solutions.